realXtend/doc/arch_article/simple2.rst

 The Naali EC model borrows the idea of using aggregation and not inheritance from the game engine literature, specifically a gaming oriented virtual world platform called Syntensity [syntensity]_.
-Syntensity runs the same JavaScript code both on the server and clients [syntensity]_.
+Like with Tundra, Syntensity can run the same JavaScript code both on the server and clients [syntensity]_.
 In Syntensity, you compose entities by declaring what state variables they have.
 The data is then automatically synchronized among all participants.
 The Naali